Creating healthier, more sustainable buildings?

 However, while this helps to create light-filled buildings, it can also increase building temperatures and personal discomfort for those sitting in direct sunlight.
-In particular, in office environments, the need to reduce glare on screens, control room temperatures or create private meeting spaces means we’re still using blinds and partitions to shut ourselves away from the outdoors and natural light.
+In particular, within office environments, the need to reduce glare on screens, control room temperatures, or create private meeting spaces, often means we’re still using blinds and partitions to shut ourselves away from the outdoors and natural light.

 Increased temperatures also create more demand for air conditioning, while the use of window blinds means relying on additional artificial light.
 All of this can considerably increase a building’s energy usage and environmental footprint.

 Yet the business benefits of exposure to natural light are clear.
 It’s been shown that office workers who sit near windows sleep on average for 46 minutes longer than those who don’t .
 While workplaces with good levels of natural light benefit from productivity gains between 3% and 40% .

 This poses the question - how do we balance our human need for natural light with the practical and environmental considerations of modern building design?

 productivity gains are a benefit of workplaces with good levels of natural light

 is the amount of time we spend indoors

 is how fast liquid crystal glazing can provide shading or privacy screening

 Dynamic glass using liquid crystals - new potential in existing tech